It's National Coding Week so we've rounded up some words of wisdom from Tilt's development team to help newbies level up…

 Build real projects.
 If you need ideas, check out Frontend Mentor.

-Josh is our web developer…
+Rich is our front-end developer…

 What I wish I’d known…